 Questions & answers

 A: Yes, you may propose curriculum that covers any aspect of meat processing.
-However, the focus of the Request for Proposals (RFP) is on cutting and butchery, and you are encouraged to emphasize these components to the extent possible.
+However, the focus of the RFP is on cutting and butchery, and you are encouraged to emphasize these components to the extent possible.

 A: Yes.
 In your application, you should explain the rationale for renting the mobile unit rather than purchasing it.

 A: Equipment or facility renovation that is funded by the grant can be located at a local industry partner, provided that you clearly describe how the expenditure primarily benefits students rather than the meat processing facility.
-Meat processors are eligible to apply for the AGRI Value-Added Grant for investment in equipment for their own business needs (applications due March 15, 2023).
+Meat processors are eligible to apply for the AGRI Value-Added Grant for investment in equipment for their own business needs.

-A: Purchases must be made during the grant period, which ends on June 30, 2024.
-Grant funds may be used to purchase products that will be used after the grant period, as long as the products are received by June 30, 2024.
+A: Purchases must be made during the grant period.
+Grant funds may be used to purchase products that will be used after the grant period, as long as the products are received by the contract end date.
 You are encouraged to provide an estimated range of dates for receipt of purchases on the timeline in your application.
 Expenses for equipment installation and other services are eligible only if incurred and provided during the grant period.

 A: Applicants determine which local businesses are appropriate to include in their proposed programming and define the roles and responsibilities of each partner.
 We encourage you to clearly describe the proposed framework of the partnership in the collaboration section of your application.